bklieger-groq/deep-research-fast/README.md

-# Deep Research Fast
+# Deep Research Fast, Powered by Compound Beta on Groq

-A powerful research automation system leveraging compound beta mini agents for efficient and comprehensive information gathering and analysis.

-## Overview

-Deep Research Fast is an innovative approach to automated research that utilizes multiple specialized mini agents working in concert to gather, analyze, and synthesize information.
-Each agent is designed to handle specific aspects of the research process, creating a compound system that can tackle complex research tasks efficiently.
+Imagine deep research, spanning 50+ sources, taking 10 seconds.
+This is possible, only on Groq.
+Using multiple compound-beta-mini agents in parallel, Deep Research Fast achieves record speeds while producing comprehensive research reports.

 ## Key Features

-- **Compound Agent Architecture**: Multiple specialized mini agents working together
+- **Compound Agent Architecture**: Multiple mini agents working independently, before results are combined
-- **Beta Testing Framework**: Continuous improvement through feedback loops
-- **Fast Processing**: Optimized for quick research and analysis
+- **Multimodal Results**: Text, links, and images are all returned in the report
+- **Lightning Fast**: Research reports generated in seconds, not minutes
+- **Comprehensive Coverage**: Access to an average of 40-60 sources for thorough research
-- **Modular Design**: Easy to extend and customize for specific research needs
+- **Modern UI**: Clean and intuitive user interface for seamless research experience

 ## Getting Started

 ### Prerequisites

+- Node.js
-- Python 3.8+
+- npm
-- pip (Python package manager)
+- A Groq API key (can be obtained for free from console.groq.com)

 ### Installation